 Rationale

 CCSDS provides the means whereby space agencies can reach voluntary consensus on standardized solutions to common problems associated with the design of compatible space mission information and communication systems.
 The fruits of that consensus are made available across the space community in the form of new international standards, along with hardware and software (e.g., a future CCSDS Open Source Library) that facilitate their adoption.
+Theses standards enable space agencies to utilize space and ground assets of other agencies to execute their missions and therefore reduce their cost and operation risk.
 Standardization (through standardized products and COTS products) enhances the international exploration and exploitation of space by increasing the use and value of the information gathered, while simultaneously realizing significant savings in cost and development time for all participants.

 CCSDS Management, External Relations, and Outreach Strategic Goals